LePeruvienn/notes-cours/S1/ANGLAIS/CarlosGhosn.md

 # Documentaire : Fugitive, Case of Carlos Ghosn.

+**Intro** :

-CG has left japan and feld (*fuit*) to Lebanon. (if he dont get out of japan is like he is gonna die there)
+- CG has left japan and feld (*fuit*) to Lebanon. (if he dont get out of japan is like he is gonna die there)

-- 130 day in prison, handcuffed, solitary constraints
+- 130 day in prison, handcuffed, solitary constraint, felt like he was not a human anymore.

+- Lost all his power

+- International conspiracy

+**Beginning**

+Begin in 1996 in Paris, CG was there to help Renault cause they were in a bad position (net loss of 5,348M of francs).

+Louis Schweizer (Former CEO of Renault) was looking for a sucessor, so he called CG.

+In french society many CEO and Factory owner are from heritage, but CG was not like that.

+CG n'avait pas envie de rentrer dans les code de la socité française et ça lui as coûté beaucoup par la suite.

+Ses patrons et collègues de CG ne l'appréciais pas car il ne le voyait pas en dehors du bureau.
+Il as toujours été un "outsider".

 - CG's Sister :
 He is really the brother you want to have